OptimalDesignLab/meshcreate/Readme.md

   `a1tri2`: creates a mesh of triangular elements on a square domain `a1tri2_polar`: creates a mesh of triangular elements on a quarter
                   circle domain
+  `a1tet`: creates a regular mesh of tetrahedra on a square domain

 ## Compiling
   The script `build.scorec.sh2` is used to build the programs.
 To compile `a1tri2.cc` for example, it is invoked as follows: